Does homeowners insurance cover ice dam damage?

 Is it worth filing an ice dam damage claim?

 Whether you should file a claim for ice dam damage depends on the severity of the loss.
-Frequent claims make insurance more expensive and make it harder to get coverage in the long run — major insurance companies are known to turn down applicants with multiple claims in a short period of time.
+Frequent claims makes insurance more expensive and it harder to get coverage in the future — major insurance companies are known to turn down applicants with multiple claims in a short period of time.
 Also, if the damage amount isn’t higher than your deductible, then you won’t be able to file a claim.

 But roof damage claims can be expensive, and that expense is only compounded if hundreds of gallons of water fall through and ruin a ton of your personal belongings.
-If we’re talking about an entire section of your roof giving way to an ice dam that causes thousands in property damage, it may be worth filing a claim rather than paying for it out of pocket.
+If we’re talking about an entire section of your roof giving way to an ice dam that causes thousands in property damage, it's likely worth filing a claim rather than paying for it out of pocket.
 But again, it really depends on how high your deductible is and your claims history.

 For small roof leaks, consider paying out of pocket